U.S. Space Force Transfer Ceremony

-Holloman Air Force Base and Fort Bliss, Texas, Airmen take the Oath of Enlistment during U.S. Space Force transfer ceremony, Feb.
-12, 2021, on Holloman AFB, New Mexico.
-A total of 18 Airmen were chosen to transfer over to the U.S. Space Force.
+Retired Maj.
+Joseph Malcolm, assists his son Airman 1st Class Jeremiah Malcolm, 49th Communications Squadron Directory Service technician, exchange U.S. Air Force to U.S. Space Force accoutrements, Feb.
+12, 2021, on Holloman Air Force Base, New Mexico.
+The Air Force has transitioned more than 2,400 active-duty Airmen to space operations and space system operations.
 (U.S. Air Force photo by Airman 1st Class Jessica Sanchez)

 |Date Taken: